SorellaLabs/brontes/book/intro.md

 ## What is Brontes?

 [Brontes](https://github.com/SorellaLabs/brontes), developed by [Sorella Labs](https://twitter.com/Sorellalabs), is a blockchain analytics pipeline built on top of [Reth](https://github.com/paradigmxyz/reth/).
-It is designed to transform raw Ethereum data (L2s coming soon) into a structured, analyzable format, complemented with a diverse set of off-chain data.
+It is designed to transform raw Ethereum data into a structured, analyzable format, complemented with a diverse set of off-chain data.

 **From Raw Data to Structured Analysis:**

-At the heart of Brontes is the process of converting raw transaction traces from Ethereum blocks into a more digestible structure while preserving crucial contextual information.
-This is achieved through the construction of classified block, which encapsulates all transactions of a block within a framework known as the TransactionTree.
-Each TransactionTree represents a transaction and its associated traces as nodes, preserving the execution order and context in a structured manner.
+At the heart of Brontes is the process of converting raw Ethereum transaction traces into a more digestible structure while preserving crucial contextual information.
+This is achieved by creating classified blocks, where each transaction is encapsulated in its own `TransactionTree`.
+A `TransactionTree` represents a transaction in a tree-like structure, with traces represented as nodes, preserving the execution order and context in a structured manner.

-When Brontes builds these transaction trees, it performs a critical step of classifying raw traces into `NormalizedActions`.
-This classification is pivotal for transforming the complex and varied actions across DeFi protocols into a standardized, unified format.
-The purpose of this standardization goes beyond mere organization; it enables Brontes to effectively smooth out the idiosyncrasies between different DeFi protocol implementations.
-By generalizing core primitives—such as swaps, flash loans, mints, among others—into unified types, Brontes establishes a consistent analytical framework that applies across all protocols for each core action.
+In constructing these `TransactionTrees`, Brontes classifies raw traces into `NormalizedActions`, a crucial step that standardizes the diverse actions found across DeFi protocols into a unified format.
+This standardization not only organizes data but also harmonizes the idiosyncrasies between different DeFi protocol implementations.
+By generalizing core primitives–such as swaps, flash loans, mints, among others—into unified types, Brontes establishes a consistent analytical framework that applies across all protocols for each core action.

 **Contextualizing the Chain:**

-Brontes leverages a blend of off-chain data and on-chain metadata to enrich the transaction tree's analytical capabilities, featuring:
+Brontes leverages a blend of off-chain data and on-chain metadata to enrich the its analytical capabilities, featuring:

 - **Pricing Data:**
   - DEX pricing with transaction level granularity.